Back to Home Page or Contents Page or Christianity or Index

 The Rosary has always been used as a form of punishment in the Catholic Church throughout Europe; during the Middle Ages people were frequently forced to wear heavy rosary beads around their necks and occasionally made to stand in front of the cathedral, sometimes in sackcloth, where they were ridiculed.
 Often the victims were just guilty of minor sacrilegious acts such as falling asleep in church, not giving enough during the taking up of collection, or just not coming to church at all.
 Even though the Rosary was instituted to honor Jesus and Mary, it can be seen that it also has been used to serve the Church to keep the flock in line.

-the absolution for sins in confession.
-Penance given in this manner is not
+following the absolution for sins in confession.
+Penance given in this

-usually meant as a punishment, but as a form of reflection and spiritual
+manner is not usually meant as a punishment, but as a form of reflection

 Alan de Rupe, <http://www.newadvent.org/cathen/01246a.htm>